tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 You will need to create your own standards on what is good and what is bad.
 The remainder of the coding sessions could provide clues, but you still need to have your own judgment.

-This is how I expect one entry of evaluation is done for one model.
+This is how I expect evaluation to be done for one model.

 - You have one reference prompt-completion pair from the session.
 The reference completion is one turn taken by the model.
 The reference prompt is all the tokens before the reference completion.
 - You get the model to generate the new completion from the reference prompt.